Elections in Senegal

 Senegal elects on the national level a head of state – the president – and a legislature.
 The president is elected for a seven-year term by the people (between 2001 and 2008, it was a five-year term; this was changed back to the pre-2001 seven-year term in 2008, though incumbent president Macky Sall has stated he wants to have it reverted to five-year terms).

 The National Assembly (Assemblée Nationale) has 150 members, elected for a five-year term, in multi-seat constituencies.
 Senegal has a multi-party system.

+Electoral law

+Gender parity

+In 2010, as a result of feminist campaigning, Law 2010-11 of 28 May 2010 established "absolute parity" in all institutions that are "partially or totally" electoral.
+Lists of candidates have to alternate candidates of "the two sexes".

+In the 2012 parliamentary election, 64 of the 150 seats (43%) were won by women candidates and in the 2022 election, 73 of the 165 seats (44%) were won by women.